openstate/stembureaus/README.md

 - `fab deploy`

 ## Troubleshooting
-If you try to visit waarismijnstemlokaal.nl and get a '502 Bad Gateway', then open the console in your browser.
+If you try to visit WaarIsMijnStemlokaal.nl and get a '502 Bad Gateway', then open the console in your browser.
 If you see a message like (this is in Firefox):

 > The character encoding of the HTML document was not declared.
 The document will render with garbled text in some browser configurations if the document contains characters from outside the US-ASCII range.
 The character encoding of the page must be declared in the document or in the transfer protocol.